How can you manage and control IoT devices if IoT gateways are not feasible,

 - In the situations where data aggregation, processing and reporting is required.

-A cloud software / mobile application combo can be used, where a mobile application is used for the tasks that require on site communication with the IoT device,
+A cloud software / mobile application combo can be used, where a mobile application is used for the tasks that require on site presence,

-and a cloud interface is used for the networks management and reviewing reports.
+and a cloud software is used for the remote IoT networks management and reviewing reports.

-the network can be managed from a stand alone mobile application.
+the network can be managed from a stand alone mobile app.
 However, for the bigger companies

 with multiple IoT installation sites the management of the IoT networks from a central point is essential.

-A cloud software provides a secure interface that allows system users with the administrative access to manage IoT networks:
+A cloud software provides a secure interface that allows system users with the admin access to manage IoT networks.

-- Networks configuration.
-A web-based IoT software can provide a graphical drag-and-drop or map-based interface
+A cloud software can provide a graphical drag-and-drop or map-based interface

 to group IoT devices and define the groups interaction.